keceli/ArgoAgent/README.md

 - Send prompts to the Argo API along with the content of a single or multiple files.
 - Modular system prompts for different use cases (see below)
+- Predefined tasks with system prompts and user prompts (see below)
 - Rich terminal output with markdown formatting and progress indicators
 - Detailed logging and automated storing of the interactions
 - Support for various file formats: